seoyeong123/G1-finalproject/README.md

 2. Students take comprehension test with multiple options.

 ## Third Meeting: 6.4
-We discussed the main activity and decided to focus on the vocabulary.
+We discussed the main activity.
+Students will learn vocabulary and review grammar.

 # Our story
 ## The Tree of Dreams 🌳